RECEIVE

 WIN A PRESTIGIOUS EXHIBITION IN BLOOMINGTON

-This year, the winner will receive their own exhibition at Pictura Gallery in Bloomington, IN, in the United States.
+This year, the winner will receive their own fully funded exhibition at Pictura Gallery in Bloomington, IN, in the United States.
 Originally established in 2008, the vision for the gallery expanded quickly, and it is now hosted within the FAR Center for Contemporary Art – a multi-media space in the creative neighborhood of the city, its beautiful architecture protected under the National Register of Historic Places.
 The gallery’s mission is to bring together photographers and artists, providing thought-provoking exhibitions for the city, while contributing to the international dialogue on contemporary photography.

 The Series Award will be judged by Lisa Woodward and Mia Dalglish, co-curators at Pictura Gallery.
 For 13 years they have served together as jurors, as guest critics for university classrooms, and as portfolio reviewers for international conferences and festivals such as Fotofest, Photolucida, Filter Photo and Les Rencontres d’Arles.
 Mia is an alumna of the Indiana University Photography Program, and upon graduation she worked at the International Center for Photography (ICP) in New York.
 Lisa is an alumna of the Rhode Island School of Design in photography.